Skip to main content

 What are key differences to the previous regulation?

-The point at which the previous GEG’s quota of 65 percent renewable energy applied differed depending on location.
+The point at which the previous BEA’s quota of 65 percent renewable energy applied differed depending on location.
 New housing estates needed to comply with it from 2024, but existing buildings had no restrictions until their local government presented their mandatory plans to decarbonise heating in their jurisdictions.
 These so-called municipal heating plans say where district heating would be available and when, thus informing households about which options will be available in the future.
 With the 65-percent requirement gone, homeowners no longer have to expect that their local municipal heating plan could directly impact the technology they are currently using.

 The parties said homeowners would be allowed to decide for themselves what kind of heating system they want to invest in, adding that most would already opt for heat pumps or district heating when changing their systems.
 “We strengthen their freedom of choice and individual responsibility, since homeowners know best what kind of heating systems works best in their home.”

-Instead, the parties said they would present a “technology-open catalogue” of admissible heating system options that includes heat pumps, district heating, hybrid systems, bioenergy heating as well as fossil-powered boilers under the condition that they start using a gradually increasing share of greenhouse gas-neutral fuels.
+The parties said they would present a “technology-open catalogue” of admissible heating system options that includes heat pumps, district heating, hybrid systems, bioenergy heating as well as fossil-powered boilers under the condition that they start using a gradually increasing share of greenhouse gas-neutral fuels.
 Admissible additives would include hydrogen produced with renewable energy sources, fossil power plants equipped with carbon capture and storage (CCS), or the energy from waste incineration.

-What does the proposal mean for…
+What does the new law mean for…

 These include a significant increase in gas grid fees, as the spread of heat pumps and other technologies reduces the number of users, raising running costs for remaining users.
 The government is currently legislating a path for utilities to be able to shut down gas networks where they see no future for them.
 This would enable them to deny connection requests and disconnect users from the grid without their consent, following long notification periods.

-A further uncertainty is the future level of carbon pricing, which will be expanded to the heating sector under the updated European emissions trading system ETS2.
+A further uncertainty is the future level of carbon pricing, which will be expanded to the heating sector under the updated European Emissions Trading System ETS2.
 Additionally, it remains unclear how much the required green additives will cost which are meant to be gradually added to fossil heating gas, nor where the required quantities should come from.
 According to price comparison website Verivox, gas supply contracts that already use the 10-percent share envisaged for 2029 are on average 25 percent more expensive than fossil gas contracts.

 If gas-fired heating systems continue to run, this could become costly, especially for tenants, as they have no influence on the technology used but would have to shoulder continuously increasing costs.
 NGO Environmental Action Germany (DUH) said the agreement would risk tying tenants to an “expensive and disappearing gas infrastructure” without having any say.